Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Foundations

 \subsubsection{Contrastive Objectives}

-It is the most commonly used type of training objective in audio-language pre-training, which aims to train the model to bring positive sample pairs closer together and push negative sample pairs further apart within a shared embedding space for audio and text, thereby learning the audio-language correlations and obtaining distinguishable representations between audio samples.
+Contrastive learning, widely used in audio-language pre-training, brings positive audio-text pairs closer while pushing negatives apart in a shared embedding space, thereby learning the audio-language correlations and obtaining distinguishable representations between audio samples \cite{elizalde2023clap}.
 The most widely implemented approach for this category of objective is using a symmetric audio-text infoNCE \cite{oord2018CPC} loss function to measure the similarity between audio and text embeddings.
-Let the $i-th$ sample pair be ${x_{i}, t_{i}}$.
-Given an audio encoder $h_a(\cdot)$ and a text encoder $h_t(\cdot)$, the embedding vectors for the audio sample $x_{i}$ and its corresponding caption $t_{i}$ can be represented as:
+For a batch of $B$ pairs $\{x_i, t_i\}$, with audio encoder $h_a(\cdot)$ and text encoder $h_t(\cdot)$, embeddings are:

-The similarity between audio and text embeddings is calculated using the dot product.
-The infoNCE loss for the audio dimension, $l_{a}$, is defined as the average of a normalized function measuring the similarity of different texts to the same audio query.
-Similarly, the contrastive loss for the text dimension, $l_{t}$, measures the similarity of different audios to the same text query.
-For a batch with $B$ audio-text pairs, we have:
+The similarity between audio and text embeddings is computed via dot product.
+For a batch of $B$ audio-text pairs, the loss for the audio dimension $l_{i}^{a}$ measures how well the audio query $z_i^a$ matches its corresponding text $z_i^t$ against all other texts in the batch.
+Similarly, the text dimension loss $l_{i}^{t}$ assesses the text query $z_i^t$ against all other audios:

-where $\tau$ represents a temperature parameter used to scale the range of logits.
-When setting the contrastive objective to be completely symmetrical, the total loss for the audio-text pairs in one batch can be defined as:
+Here, $\tau$ is a temperature parameter scaling the logits.
+The symmetric contrastive loss combines both directions:

+Theoretically, contrastive loss is non-decomposable, since the loss for a positive pair couples with all negatives in the batch.
+This implies that a finite batch size limits the negative pool to a sparse, biased subset of the true distribution, introducing systematic gradient bias and suboptimal convergence \cite{chen2022gradientbias}.
+While ALMs commonly adopt large batches (e.g., 2304 in FLAP \cite{yeh2023flap}) and have explored hard negative mining \cite{li2024MGACLAP} to mitigate sampling bias, the problem itself remains underexamined in the community.
+Large-batch training improves performance but incurs high computational costs.
+More principled solutions from contrastive learning, such as momentum encoders \cite{he2020moco} and debiased techniques based on importance weighting \cite{chuang2020debiased}, decouple negative pool size from batch constraints or correct sampling bias through weighting, enabling more accurate estimation of the true contrastive loss.
+We highlight these as promising yet unexplored directions for future contrastive ALM research.